TO THE MEMBERS OF TATA MOTORS LIMITED

 The Company has not accepted any deposits from public during the year under review andas such no amount of principal or interest on deposits from public was outstanding as onthe date of the balance sheet except for unclaimed and unpaid deposits pertaining toprevious years.

 DIRECTORS' RESPONSIBILITY STATEMENT

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutorycost external agencies and secretarial auditors including audit of internal controlsover financial reporting by the statutory auditors and the reviews performed by Managementand the relevant Board Committees including the Audit Committee the Board is of theopinion that the Company's internal financial controls were adequate and effective duringFY 2021-22.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company work performed by the internal statutorycost secretarial auditors and external agencies including audit of internal controlsover financial reporting by the Statutory Auditors and the reviews performed by Managementand the relevant Board Committees including the Audit Committee the Board is of theopinion that the Company's internal financial controls were adequate and effective duringFY 2021-22.

 On behalf of the Board of Directors

 |Mumbai May 12 2022 |